Pelvic Organ Prolapse

 There are many different types of surgeries to correct pelvic organ prolapse.
 Often, more than one of these surgeries will be performed at the same time.

-There are three different approaches to surgery.
+We use three different approaches to surgery:

 - Vaginal approach: the operation is performed through the vagina.